bill of goods

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | bill of goods - communication (written or spoken) that persuades someone to accept something untrue or undesirable; "they tried to sell me a bill of goods about a secondhand car" |
+Noun1.bill of goods - communication (written or spoken) that persuades someone to accept something untrue or undesirable; "they tried to sell me a bill of goods about a secondhand car"

-2. | bill of goods - a consignment of merchandise bill - a list of particulars (as a playbill or bill of fare) |
+bill - a list of particulars (as a playbill or bill of fare)

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.